villekf/OMEGA/README.md

 ## Purpose

 The purpose of OMEGA is twofold.
-First it is designed to allow easy, fast and efficient reconstruction of any ray-tracing based tomographic imaging.
-Secondly, it is intended for easy algorithmic development as it allows easy matrix-free implementation of the forward (`A * x`)  and backward (`A^T * y`) projections.
-While OMEGA allows the use of any ray-tracing based tomographic data, it is optimized for positron emission tomography (PET), computed tomography (CT) and single emission computed tomography (SPECT).
+First, it is designed to allow easy, fast, and efficient reconstruction for any ray-tracing based tomographic imaging modality.
+Second, it is intended for easy algorithmic development by allowing easy matrix-free implementation of the forward (`A * x`) and backward (`A^T * y`) projection operations.
+While OMEGA allows the use of any ray-tracing based tomographic data, it is optimized for positron emission tomography (PET), computed tomography (CT) and single photon emission computed tomography (SPECT).

 ## Introduction

-OMEGA is a software for [MATLAB](https://www.mathworks.com/), [GNU Octave](https://www.gnu.org/software/octave/) and [Python](https://www.python.org/) to reconstruct tomographic data.
+OMEGA is a piece of software for [MATLAB](https://www.mathworks.com/), [GNU Octave](https://www.gnu.org/software/octave/) and [Python](https://www.python.org/) to reconstruct tomographic data.
 See [Features](https://omega-doc.readthedocs.io/en/latest/features.html) for more information on available features.
 See Known Issues and Limitations below for software limitations.
 If you wish to add your own code (e.g. reconstruction algorithm) see [Contributing code to OMEGA](https://github.com/villekf/OMEGA/wiki/Contributing-code-to-OMEGA).

 Documentation for the current version is available at https://omega-doc.readthedocs.io/en/latest/index.html